buildtesters/buildtest/docs/contributing/build_documentation.rst

 Generating Documentation Examples for Buildtest Tutorial
 ----------------------------------------------------------

+The ``buildtest tutorial-examples`` command is used for auto-generating examples for the buildtest tutorial.
+This command will serve the purpose of semi-automating the test creation where examples can't be run on readthedocs platform.
+Shown below is the command usage for ``buildtest tutorial-examples``.

+.. command-output:: buildtest tutorial-examples --help
+   :shell:

 The documentation examples for the :ref:`buildtest_spack_integration` are run inside the container image `ghcr.io/buildtesters/buildtest_spack:latest <https://ghcr.io/buildtesters/buildtest_spack:latest>`_ which means that some of the example output needs to be generated manually.